bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 `Environment` = Scope
 `Environment.EnvironmentRecord` = Scope data.
 This stores the actual variable names and their values within the scope.

-So, the scope doesn't store the variable names directly.
-That's probably because the scope needs to store multiple types of information and not just variable data.
+So, what we think of as scope is formally called a `Environment`.
+It stores multiple types of information and not just variable data.
 So, it is stored in the `EnvironmentRecord` section of a scope.

 Now, scopes can be of multiple types - like `DeclarationEnvironment`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTA5NTIwMTksNjU4MzQwOTQ2LDE2MD
+eyJoaXN0b3J5IjpbMjExMTM0NTc5OSw2NTgzNDA5NDYsMTYwMT
-EwODM4OTQsLTExOTkzMjA4NDcsLTE1OTYxMjc2MCwxNzkzODUx
+A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
-NDM0LC02NjI2MzE3ODMsLTY2MjYzMTc4Myw1ODk1MzYxNjksLT
+MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
-YzMzQ5NDYyMywyNzY1MjQ2ODksLTE5NjE1NTExNzgsMTQ5Mjk2
+MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0
-NDE4MCwtMjg0MDMxNjgsLTEwOTQxMzg5NzQsLTEwNDU3Njk5ND
+MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Mi
-IsOTYyNTAxMTU4LDExMzk0MDg0OTAsNDc4NTEzODQyLDEzNjYz
+w5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1MTM4NDIsMTM2NjM4
-ODA5MTBdfQ==
+MDkxMF19
 -->